Klest94/Bellatrex/ROADMAP.md

   available in the NiceGUI backend and `utilities.py`.
 - Stabilize the NiceGUI explorer, especially responsiveness and handling of multiple explanation windows.
-- Finish integrating static checks into development and CI.
-Black, Ruff, mypy, pytest, and coverage are configured; dependency declarations, enforcement, and pre-commit hooks still need to be consolidated.
+- Add pre-commit hooks for the Black, Ruff, mypy, and pytest checks now enforced in CI.
-- Add automated checks for README links and tutorial execution before releases.
+- Add automated checks for README links before releases.

 ## Recently completed